scholarslab/scholarslab.github.io/collections/_events/second-tuesday-forum-2024-11.md

 slug: second-tuesday-forum-2024-11
 ---

-UVA English Assistant Professor Dana Little examines social media's underlying algorithmic architecture and it's impact on social discourse.
+UVA English Assistant Professor Dana Little examines social media's underlying algorithmic architecture and its impact on social discourse.
 We will review the role of artificial intelligence in "AI-guided" online narratives focusing specifically on the concept of "factions."

 Factions, in the context of AI-guided content creation and curation, is a social media genre that uses search engine optimization, AI algorithms, templates, and human-computer collaboration to create narratives that blend fact and fiction, fostering online personas and communities that both reflect and challenge reality.